Click logo for Home Page"

-What will follow are some some ramblings of a C-141 'junkie', Maj.
-Richard
+What will follow are some some ramblings of a C-141

 Reichelt, Ret., a 20-year USAF veteran from

 intention of becoming a pilot, a life's dream.
 After

 operator at Lowry AFB, Denver and as an A2C, I

-Aviation Cadet program and my adventure(s) REALLY began.
+Aviation Cadet program and my adventures REALLY

 In 1966, I came back from a 3 year assignment in Wiesbaden Germany to check out in the new C-141 Starlifter.

-As I said to my 141 instructor, Capt.
-Gary O. Moles, on my first turn to final on that sunny, windy afternoon in Oklahoma, Holy Shit!
-I'm on the front porch flying my whole house around!
-Of course his response, the cool guy that he was, 'Nah, don't worry you'll get it, it's easy, and you will grow to love the 141.'
+As I said to my C-141 instructor, Capt.
+Gary O. Moles, on my first turn to final on that sunny, windy afternoon in Oklahoma, "Holy Shit!
+I'm on the front porch flying my whole house around!"
+Of course his response, the cool guy that he was, "Nah, don't worry you'll get it, it's easy, and you will grow to love the 141."

-As these stories unfold, as they come back into focus, to me they are now very exhilarating not, as they might have been then, mixed in with the mundane duties of a routine day.
+As these stories unfold, as they come back into focus, to me they are now very exhilarating, not, as they might have been then, mixed in with the mundane duties of a routine day.

 Looking back through the rosy haze of time, these are memories of a lifetime experienced in a flying machine called the C-141 Starlifter.
 It served as no other.

 We both started on the hard stuff.
-Me buying and him on 'doubles'.
+Me buying and him on doubles.
 (THAT should have been a clue)

 Note for history: I did not drink him under the table.
-It was I that was crawling around under the table.
-In fact I got so blasted it should have been illegal.
+It was me that was crawling around under the table.
+In fact, I got so blasted it should have been illegal.
 I do not remember much more, I don't know how I walked or got to the BOQ.
 I do not remember anything other than what a dumb idea that was in the first place.
-Col N… stayed and swilled and was last reported as having been caught making a ruckus and peeing on the base commander's front lawn and bushes.
+Col N stayed and swilled and was last reported as having been caught making a ruckus and peeing on the base commander's front lawn and bushes.
 I have no idea why they would have been so hard on him, but the rest of the trip was OK with his replacement.

 Liberty and justice for all!

-Why would a rational man provoke someone who can cut off his fuel - or worse?
+Why would a rational man provoke someone who can cut off his fuel --- or worse?